AK960/PacketWatcher_App/README.md

 </details>

 ## Report
-In the followiing, I documented the process and status of the PacketWatcherApp-Project from this <a href="https://github.com/AK960/PacketWatcher_App.git">GitHub-Repo</a>.
+In the following, I documented the process and status of the PacketWatcherApp-Project from this <a href="https://github.com/AK960/PacketWatcher_App.git">GitHub-Repo</a>.
 The goal was to design an Android Application that can send and receive TCP and UDP Packets.
 Additionally, I also used this Readme.md file to take personal notes on the topics that were subject of this project.

 #### Directory structure
 The MainActivity.kt file lies under app/src/main/java/com/mobilkommunikation/project and calls on the package ./ui/screens which contains two files to render the screen.
 Within these files, the ./ui/components package is called which holds the elements that are contained inside of the scaffold, designed in the MainActivity.
 The package ./controllers contains the Kotlin files that hold the logical functions that implement the client and server functions.